dipy/dipy/doc/theory/dicom_orientation.rst

 We stop to ask ourselves, what does DICOM mean by voxel (i, j)?

-Isnt that obvious?
+Isn't that obvious?
 Oh dear, no it isn't.
 See the :ref:`dicom-orientation` formula above.
 In particular, you'll see:

 * $i$ : Column index to the image plane.
 The first column is index zero.